 It also results in a problem I call “Hairdresser Syndrome”, a term I’ve used for many years to describe a recruitment business that needs to get a grip on its processes and data to see real growth and ROI.

-Do you have a recruitment firm, or an office full of desks for rent?
 I have been with my hairdresser for 8 years.
 He knows my taste in magazines, some of my secrets and all of my roots.
 A few years ago he was based in a large salon in the city, where he rented a chair.

 The rest of the salon staff barely knew I was there, and I didn’t really notice them either – zero interaction.
 Perhaps if I was lucky my hair would be washed by one of the juniors.
 I’d pay the girl at the till on the way out, but my hairdresser was my only real contact at the salon.